 Step 3: Build your inventory

-To get the most accurate information of chemicals are being used onsite, design a simple template for use across the organization.
+To get the most accurate information on chemicals being used onsite, design a simple template for use across the organization.
 This will enable you to collect product information by department.
 Your template should cover:

 It’s important that all information comes back in a consistent format.
 This will make it easier to collate accurate chemical data in a central location.